3 March 2014: MSR Version 1 (MSR-1) Available for Public Comment

 Following the recommendations identified within the Integrated Issues Report, the project team created a Program Plan for the next steps.
 Phase 3 was initially comprised of the three projects described below.
 Two of these projects (P2.1 and P6) were finalized on 21 March 2013 with the publication of corresponding final reports.
 These milestone publications concluded the third (out of four) phase of the Program while Project 1 continues its work during phase 4 to further develop the specifications for the Label Generation Ruleset Tool.

 Label Generation Ruleset Tool Project (P1)

 The first project's scope is to develop a specification to represent the IDN LGR and to perform the actions that Registries require to process IDN Variants.
-ICANN staff leads this project and published in 2012, through the IETF technical standard body, a corresponding Internet Draft to gather input from interested parties: http://tools.ietf.org/html/draft-davies-idntables.
+ICANN staff leads this project and published, through the IETF technical standard body, a corresponding Internet Draft to gather input from interested parties: http://tools.ietf.org/html/draft-davies-idntables.
 Input should be sent to firstname.lastname@example.org.